Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop

 Plus, more from The Bump:

-Madhavi Kapoor, MD, is a clinical assistant professor in the department of pediatrics at NYU Langone Medical Center.
+Madhavi Kapoor, MD, is a pediatrician and a former clinical assistant professor in the department of pediatrics at NYU Langone Medical Center.
 She received her medical degree from the University of Texas Southwestern Medical School in Dallas.

-Wendy Sue Swanson, MD, is a pediatrician and chief medical officer at SpoonfulOne and BeforeBrands.
-Previously, the executive director of digital health for Seattle Children’s Hospital, she earned her medical degree from University of Pennsylvania School of Medicine in Philadelphia.
+Wendy Sue Swanson, MD, is a pediatrician, bioethicist and adjunct professor of medicine at Stanford School of Medicine.
+She directs digital health at Stanford’s Sean Parker Center for Allergy and Asthma Research.
+She earned her medical degree from University of Pennsylvania School of Medicine in Philadelphia.

 Navigate forward to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.